bioimagesuiteweb/bisweb/docker/README.md

     cd /root/bisweb/src
     gulp

-Details as to how the build is performed can be found in the four component scripts:
+Details as to how the build is performed can be found in the four component scripts (which are also copied to /root/bisweb/src/build on the container disk):

 * nativebuild.sh -- builds the C++ code for use from python/matlab
 * testbuild.sh -- runs some regression tests